Backgrounder on Uranium Mill Tailings

 In 1983, EPA issued uranium mill tailings standards for both Title I and Title II sites.
 In 1985 and 1987, the NRC updated its regulations for Title II sites to be consistent with EPA's standards.
 In 1995, EPA issued final standards for cleaning up groundwater at Title I sites.

 There are 11 NRC-licensed uranium mill sites that closed and are being decommissioned.
-Nine sites licensed by Agreement States are being decommissioned.
+Another 11 sites licensed by Agreement States are being decommissioned.
 Six sites are fully decommissioned (four NRC sites and two in Agreement States) and were transferred to DOE for long-term monitoring.

 The NRC licensed a facility in Clive, Utah, in 1993 to take mill tailings for disposal.
 In 2004, Utah took over authority for the site as an Agreement State.